emrecan-balgun/Clone-Linkedin/README.md

-# Patika.dev // Linkedin Clone
+# Bootstrap project within the scope of Patika.dev